Croutonix/dmtcheat/README.md

 - Complete rewrite of the tool including new UI
 - Multi-server support: I added The Hive server, but the word list still needs a lot of work, feel free to help!
 You can suggest me new servers but you must provide the word list.
 - Ability to search for more than one word
+- Ability to Reset Input

 # Contribute
 You can contribute to this project mostly by adding words to the _wordlist-xxxx.txt_ files if you notice any are missing.
-Don't forget to separe each with a comma except after the last word.
+Don't forget to separate each with a comma except after the last word.
 No need to add them in alphabetical order.

 Also, if you could share this with your friends and with other players, I would be really glad!
 This way it will spread faster, more words will be discovered, making it more reliable.